What is a WheelWally made of?

 What’s an “Off-road kit”?

-The WheelWally “Off-road kit” (O.R.K.) was designed for mountain bikers headed out to the backcountry.
-Used in combination with your WheelWally, the “Off-road kit” resists lateral movement over rough roads.
-Use the O.R.K., instead of the standard “Rear wheel tie down kit”, when a more rigid installation is desired.
+The “Off-road kit” (O.R.K.) was designed for mountain bikers headed out to the backcountry.
+Used in combination with your WheelWally, the O.R.K. prevents lateral bike movement when traveling over rough roads.

 The O.R.K. works by connecting your bike’s saddle rail to the side rail of your truck.
 Overall O.R.K. length can easily be adjusted to fit just about any bike/truck combination.
 Simple design.
 Quality construction.
 For more information, please refer to the Installation Instructions and watch the “Short Video”.